 CSCI 5200Introduction to Wireless Systems3

-CSCI 5220Wireless Local Area Networks3
+CSCI 5220Wireless Local Area Networks 3

 CSCI 5230Wireless Systems Lab3

 Students are required to take two courses (6 credits) from the Core category to help set the stage for taking courses in the Advanced Electives category.
-Students can be guided in their choice of Core courses by using the suggested tracks below to craft a curriculum plan that best meets their academic goals.
+Students can be guided in their choice of Core courses by using the suggested focus areas below to craft a curriculum plan that best meets their academic goals.
 If a student feels that they need to take more courses from the Core category, they can certainly do so by choosing to take additional Core classes and applying those credits towards meeting the credits associated with the Electives category.

 Advanced Electives